MaheshKarnani/Drivelab/README.md

 These findings have been replicated by other investigators in hypothalamic areas including lateral hypothalamus by [Shao et al. 2022](https://doi.org/10.1016/j.cub.2022.05.029), and the neighbouring subthalamic nucleus by [Steiner et al 2019](https://doi.org/10.1523/JNEUROSCI.1642-18.2019).

 Because of this lack of local circuitry, it is important to find out what long-range input is coming into the hypothalamus.
-In the absence of local processing, upstream processing and the functional identity of input sources is everything...
+In the absence of local processing, upstream processing and the functional identity of input sources is everything...<br>

 Current members: <br>